Who I Am

 The third, and maybe most important reason I started this blog was to have a way to talk about the joy of practicing medicine.
 We are in a difficult time of transition in medicine, a time where it can be difficult to remember the meaning and purpose of this work.
 I hope sharing a little inspiration from time to time will be a good antidote for those days we feel overwhelmed…

 As I’ve thought about, studied, and written about the epidemic of burnout in medicine, I started to wonder if we might be dealing with a “spiritual deficit disorder” in medicine.
 Put a different way, as the practice of medicine has become more “corporate”, we’ve somehow been separated from the meaning of our work.
 Could that actually be an important part of the moral distress that leads to burnout?
-In order to better answer these questions and be better equipped to heal healers, I recently finished a Master of Divinity degree at Iliff School of Theology.
+In order to better answer these questions and be better equipped to heal healers, I recently finished a Master of Divinity degree at Iliff School of Theology – and that’s where I am focusing my attention now that I have retired from practicing surgery.

 I welcome guest posts, especially from medical students and residents.
 Please contact me if you are interested!